 We communicate one-on-one

-While we do want to keep up with folks who’ve expressed interest in our content, we do it on a 1-1 basis.
+While we do want to keep up with folks who’ve expressed interest in us, we do it on a 1-1 basis.
 Every email you get from us is written by us, for you.

 That’s one way we at Arch DevOps distinguish ourselves from everyone else.
 Our correspondence is from us, to you, and we’ll only ever send or ask about things you find relevant.

 We’ve got some Secret Sauce that we use to know when and why to email you though, but we always do so with your interests in mind.
 And not in a super-frequent pesky way.

 If you’re still debating about entering that contact info, we totally think you should, and there is no risk to doing so.

 Fritz and the Arch DevOps Team